google/WebFundamentals/src/content/en/tools/workbox/guides/generate-complete-sw.md

 ### Navigation Fallback

-If you have a single page app, you'll likely want to use navigation fallback so that any navigation requests are reponded to with a precached page.
+If you have a single page app, you'll likely want to use navigation fallback so that any navigation requests are reopened to with a precached page.

 ```javascript
 {